-We aim to continue this work for the next iteration and also begin to include other opportunities along the route, particularly economic development and green infrastructure in order to develop from delivering the navigation elements of the Waterway project to a comprehensive Waterway Park offer.
+This document presents the project as at November 2012.
+We, the Consortium, plan to continue this work, and to incorporate into our work other opportunities along the route as they arise.
+In particular, opportunities for economic development and green infrastructure will develop the scope of this project from delivering the navigation elements of the waterway into a comprehensive Waterway Park.

-This document presents the project into 26 deliverable sections, labelled A to Z, and is structured as:
+The project is divided into 26 deliverable sections, labelled A to Z, and is structured as follows:

-Introduction How the Waterway is being progressed Section A Progress on securing the Waterway in the planning process Sections B-Z Progress on the individual sections Bibliography List of relevant documents, references and studies
+Introduction How the Waterway is being progressed

+Section A Progress on securing the Waterway in the planning process

+Sections B-Z Progress on the individual sections

+Bibliography List of relevant documents, references and studies